Jodosoft/Libraries/README.md

 [\[Back to top\]](#top)

-## 2.1.
-Design Goals
+### 3.1.
+Design Goals <br id="design-goals" />

-The table below summarises the design goals of the project.
+The table below summarizes the design goals of the project.

 <table>
   <tr>